 Olive Garden Minestrone Soup Recipe

-Everyone loves minestrone, and this copycat Olive Garden Minestrone Soup recipe is straightforward to make at home – it does not require much work.
+Everyone loves minestrone, and this copycat Olive Garden Minestrone Soup recipe is straightforward to make at home – it doesn’t require much effort.

 Just let everything simmer away, and dinner is served!
-Plus, this is a great soup to hit the spot at any time of the year.
+Additionally, this is a great soup to satisfy your cravings at any time of the year.
 A light soup for summer or a steaming hot bowl on a cold day.
 It doesn’t hurt that this soup is tasty and very colorful!

 The flavors smell so wonderful while it’s cooking.
 If you have kids, you’ll receive a What smells so good?
 When they rush in from school.

-Here’s what you need for making this copycat Olive Garden minestrone soup recipe:
+Here’s what you need to make this copycat Olive Garden minestrone recipe:

 Please click on the recipe card to get the full recipe.